Introduction

 Road closures in place

-- Residents/businesses east of the closure will be able to access their properties via Brewhouse Bank and Tanners Bank.
+• Residents/businesses east of the closure are able to access their properties via Brewhouse Bank and Tanners Bank.

 The road closure will not affect access for pedestrians or cyclists.
 However, during periods where road space is unavailable, cyclists will be required to dismount and use the narrow footpath section adjacent to the closure on Bell Street.